Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Problem Formulation and Preliminaries

-The definition of $\epsilon$-differential privacy guarantees that an adversary having access to all shared messages cannot gain information with a significant probability of any player's cost function.
-The definition also implies that a smaller $\epsilon$ corresponds to a higher level of privacy.
-It is worth noting that the $\epsilon$-differential privacy considered here is more stringent than other relaxed (approximate) notions of differential privacy, including, e.g., $(\epsilon,\,\delta)$-differential privacy \cite{kairouz2015composition}, zero-concentrated differential privacy \cite{bun2016concentrated}, and R\'{e}nyi differential privacy \cite{mironov2017renyi}.
+The definition of $\epsilon$-DP guarantees that an adversary having access to all shared messages cannot gain information with a significant probability of any player's cost function.
+It also implies a smaller $\epsilon$ corresponding to a higher level of privacy.